arp242/arp242.net/_posts/2019-11-21-go-last-resort.markdown

 **Why it exists and when to use** – interacting with C libraries, which are ubiquitous.
-Perhaps the most commonly used cgo library is SQLite, which is a perfectly valid use and would be impossible to implement without cgo.
+Perhaps the most commonly used cgo library is SQLite, which is a perfectly valid use case and would be hard to implement without cgo (although there are some efforts to translate the SQLite C code to Go, but this incurs quite a performance impact).

 **Problems** – it's comparatively slow, it inherits some of C's problems such as unsafe memory, can be tricky to understand by Go programmers, and it makes